We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 • I fly all day.

-The teacher shows the preschoolers his hand and asks if it reminds them of a bird.
-Designates with a finger an imaginary beak, neck, torso, fluffy tail.
+The teacher shows the preschoolers his palm and asks if it reminds them of a bird.
+Use your finger to indicate an imaginary beak, neck, body, fluffy tail.

-But this bird is not at all bright, so you need to color it (applies paint to the palm, the children repeat the steps after the teacher).
+But this bird is not bright at all, so you need to color it (applies paint to the palm of your hand, children repeat the actions after the teacher).

-The bird should be planted in the middle of the sheet - for this, the fingers open wide and the palm is pressed against the paper.
+The bird needs to be planted in the middle of the sheet - to do this, open your fingers wide and press your palm against the paper.

-At the end of the lesson, all the birds are hung on the board - a fabulous clearing.
+At the end of the lesson, all the birds are hung on the board - a fairy-tale clearing.

 Alekseenko G.« Elephant»